 By Cori Parks

-When I decided to become an indoor cycling instructor, it was as easy as tacking an extra day onto a fitness convention.
+When I decided to become an indoor cycling instructor, it was as easy as taking an extra day onto a fitness convention.
 Of course I had heard of Mad Dogg Athletics’s Spinning® and other programs, but I was swept away by the convenience of the pre-conference training with another provider.
+With so many quality indoor cycling routines for instructors, it would be easy to hit the ground running.

 Quality Trumps Quick